There is an art to presenting data in an engaging way that keeps your audience’s attention and leaves them wanting more.

 1. Simplify the Graphics

-One of the first keys to exhibiting data effectively is to present them in a way in which they can be absorbed by the audience.
-Typically, the individual generating a data graphic is much more familiar with the data than those to whom the information will be presented.
+One of the first keys to displaying data effectively is to present data sets in a way in which they can be absorbed by the audience.
+Typically, the individual visualizing data with graphics is much more familiar with the data than those to whom the information will be presented.
 Without familiarity, data can be, rather understandably, more challenging to assimilate.
-Experts in data visualization share that making graphics as streamlined as possible can help the message of the graphic be easier to consume.

 Vinod Khosla, one of the founders of SUN Microsystems, believes that for a slide to be successful, a person should be able to remember it after five seconds of viewing.
 Thus, a slide should be understandable within five seconds – and that implies that the essential meaning of a successful data graphic must be readily comprehendible.